ebu/libbw64/docs/tutorial.rst

 Note that we don't need to close our file at the end of the programme.
 This will be done automatically when ``inFile`` is destroyed at the end of the programme.
+In real applications :cpp:func:`bw64::Bw64Reader::close()` should be calles before destruction to be able to properly catch exceptions.

 Write files
 -----------